tamerharsh/BasicCalculatorApp/ReadMe.md

 Following step are be followed to run the application.

-Explicitly setting the variables and cloing the repository.
+Explicitly setting the variables and cloing the repository

     cd C:\